 In a small study that used a similar type of deep touch pressure – weighted vests – children’s ability to concentrate increased by 18 to 25 percent.
 (8)

-Part of that may be because, as described above, weighted blankets may optimize the production of dopamine, which motivation, attention, and memory.
+Part of that may be because, as described above, weighted blankets may optimize the production of dopamine, which affects motivation, attention, and memory.

 Do weighted blankets work for everyone?